-Faculty, Students to be Honoured at 2017 Summer Convocation Ceremonies - Campus News
+Faculty, Students to Be Honoured at 2017 Summer Convocation Ceremonies - Campus News

 A PhD student in the collaborative program in Population Medicine and International Development, Little spent 13 months in India studying diabetes and working to improve nutrition in rural populations.

 At U of G, he mentored undergraduate and graduate students.
-He co-found Guelph on the Bike, a cycling advocacy group, and Community Music Guelph, which runs concerts to raise money for Guelph charities.
+He co-founded Guelph on the Bike, a cycling advocacy group, and Community Music Guelph, which runs concerts to raise money for Guelph charities.

 Incognito, a master’s student in the Department of Human Health and Nutritional Sciences, received scholarships while co-authoring seven papers at U of G.